Azure/Avere/src/clients/README.md

-# Virtual Machine Client Implementations that mount Avere vFXT
+# Virtual Machine Client Implementations that mount the Avere vFXT Edge Filer

-This folder includes two Virtual Machine implementations to deploy multiple VMs mounted to the Avere vFXT: Virtual Machine Availability Sets (VMAS), and Virtual Machine Scale Sets (VMSS).
+This folder includes three virtual machine (VM) implementations to deploy multiple VMs mounted to the Avere vFXT: loose VMs, VM availability sets (VMAS), and VM scale sets (VMSS).

-In both examples, the clients are mounted roundrobin across the Avere vFXT vServer IP addresses.
-A bootstrap script stored on the vFXT does this round robin mounting, and provides a mechanism to deploy software on the machine.

-For the default case, mount the controller, and create the bootstrap directory and download the bootstrap script for the clients.
-On the cluster controller, mount the vFXT shares.
+The clients are mounted roundrobin across the Avere vFXT vServer IP addresses done by the bootstrap script stored on the vFXT.
+Before deploying the clients, you must install the bootstrap script to the Avere vFXT.
+To do this, on the cluster controller, mount the vFXT shares.

     1. Run the following commands: